Pangnirtung: Name

 There is some confusion about the village name.
 Residents say the real name is Pangniqtuuq, which means "the place of many bull caribou".
 Early in 2005 residents voted against officially changing the name of the village to the native one, as Pangnirtung has achieved an international reputation.
 Its residents have created high-quality traditional arts in sculpture, as well as adaptation of themes and design in printmaking and weaving.

 Pangnirtung is nicknamed the Switzerland of the Arctic, or simply Pang.

 History

-The Inuit and their ancestors have inhabited the area for thousands of years, perhaps up to 4000 years.
+The Inuit and their ancestors, Paleo-Eskimo, have inhabited the area for thousands of years, perhaps up to 4000 years.
 Their cultures became well-adapted to the climate and environment.

-Contact with European Canadians has been limited to less than the last century.
 In 1921, the Hudson's Bay Company established a trading post in Pangnirtung.
 Two years later, the Royal Canadian Mounted Police erected a permanent office.
 The first government-appointed teacher arrived in 1956.
 The first administrative office was established in 1962.

 Since then, numerous Inuit have achieved success with marketing their traditional arts.
 They transformed traditional drawing skills to produce lithographs and other forms of prints, allowing reproduction and wider distribution of their work.
 Other artists have made sculptures and carvings in local stone.
 Since the government established a weaving studio in 1970, many Inuit have learned to weave and are producing tapestries and other works that find an international market.